This post may contain affiliate links.

 Press that unsubscribe button

 When I finally got my shopping at physical stores down to a minimum, the problem with online shopping began.
 The mass amounts of emails I would receive from retailers about new sales often sent me over the edge.
-Next thing I knew I was scrambling for my credit card and impatiently checking the USPS tracking number.
+Pretty soon I was scrambling for my credit card and impatiently checking the USPS tracking number.

 Make a budget